norixu/Revenant-Modded/README.md

 # Notes

 • Designed for exploit's or local UI environments
-• This is Open Source But please put Creduts pleae and Thank you!
+• This is Open Source But please put Creduts please and Thank you!
 ---

 # GitHub